 Traverse the Harenna Forest, with its waterfalls, monkeys, birds, and jungle aesthetics before winding your way through the Sanetti Plateau, a high altitude region home to Ethiopia's second highest mountains and the largest population of endemic Ethiopian Wolves.
 Spend the night in the wonderful Bale Mountains Lodge, a cabin-esque lodge set deep in the Harenna Forest, with bedside wood burning fireplaces and great views of the surrounding mountains.

 Day 1: Addis Ababa

-Upon arrival at Bole International Airport, your driver will meet you just outside the airport terminal and transfer you to the luxury Sheraton Hotel.
+Upon arrival at Bole International Airport in Addis Ababa, your driver will meet you just outside the airport terminal and transfer you to the luxury Sheraton hotel.
 Freshen up in the hotel before taking your first steps in the bustling capital city, Addis Ababa (meaning 'New Flower').
 The city lies in the central highlands at 2700m above sea level and is Africa's diplomatic capital.
 Founded in 1887 by Emporer Menelik II, it is now the home of over 3 million people, along with a portfolio is fascinating museums, historic sites, churches, and sprawling markets.
 The Mercato market is the largest open-air market anywhere in Africa, and the surrounding Entoto hills offer dramatic views over the entire city.

 After lunch you’ll visit the famous open-air market in Africa, Mercato, covering several square miles and employing an estimated 13,000 people in 7,100 business entities.